okta/workflows-templates/workflows/manage_gsuite_user_licenses/readme.md

 A **G Suite Staged Deactivation**: In this flow, once a user is removed from a specified Okta group:

-* The user`s G Suite account will be disabled immediately.
+* The user's G Suite account will be disabled immediately.

 * An email to the user's manager to that effect will be sent.